Director of Parks and Recreation

 The Education and Experience You'll Need

 Cities require a bachelor’s degree and significant experience working in a city parks department.
 Management experience is also necessary.
-It is not enough to know about how the department works; directors need management experience.
+It is not enough to know how the department works; directors need management experience.
 A department director job is not the place to cut one’s teeth in management.

 What You'll Do